Stress Urinary Incontinence

 - Chronic conditions: respiratory ailments, obesity, constipation, occupation/lifestyle (strenuous lifting)

 In general, the causes of SUI are many.
 Listed above are factors that lead to SUI.
 You need to keep in mind that like pelvic organ prolapse, SUI does not result from any one of these factors, or from a single event.
-Instead, a combination of these over a span of many years is most likely involved in the initial development and eventual progression of SUI.
-Some of the above are self-explanatory and others should be discussed.

 There is little we can do (currently) regarding inheritance of genes for "weak" supportive tissues and muscles.
 However, if any of your immediate relatives experienced pelvic prolapse conditions or SUI, chances are good for you to develop these problems as well.
 Obstetricians are becoming more and more aware of the risks of injury to the pelvic floor caused by vaginal delivery.
 Excessive stretching of the supportive tissues, muscles and nerves can cause permanent defects even after post-pregnancy healing.
 This may lead to various pelvic floor support problems for the surrounding organs: bladder (cystocele), rectum (rectocele), and top of vagina and uterus (uterovaginal descensus/prolapse).
 Frequently, SUI is present in the period immediately following vaginal delivery.
 Although the SUI may resolve with time, its initial presentation may signal the development of more troublesome SUI in the future.
 Plus, the greater the number of vaginal deliveries (two or more), the greater the chance of POP and SUI in the future.